ibrahemesam/repo-view/README.md

 # project:-
 - [ ] add btn for zip download and another for tar download ( add them beside "clone" btn )
-- [ ] add online/offline events and icon to indicate online status ( add it beside "clone btn" )
-- [x] on startup initialization: add a spinner progress to make user wait while fetch API finish fetching data (hide it using css)
-    - [x] add prgress spinner bar that is shown only while gotoPath is executing (hide using css)
-        - [-] add window.onveforeunload evt. ? maybe not )~:)
-    - [x] add locks to prevent gotoPath while previous gotoPath is still running:
-        (eg: disable clicks on all &lt; a &gt;s (that trigger gotoPath calls) & set css cursor: default => disable them on begaining of gotoPath method itself)
-- [-] add docs instead of alerts when bad url params

-# README:-
-- [x] add LICENSE.txt => provided "as is with no warranty" + "if you gonna use its code somewhere: make a clear credit refering to my repo-view"
-- [x] add demo url: creare repo-view-demo private repo
-    + token with read-only access to only this demo repo = url
-        - [x] add token creation tutorial: just one png
-- [x] add dirs to demo repo
-    - [x] git push

 # me:-
 - [ ] announce about this project on LinkedIn